A Lesson to Learn: Costco Wholesale Corporation (COST)

 Telsey Advisory Group gave a rating of “Outperform” to COST, setting the target price at $615 in the report published on March 04th of the current year.

-During the last 5 trading sessions, COST rose by +0.73%, which changed the moving average for the period of 200-days by -12.04% in comparison to the 20-day moving average, which settled at $493.98.
-In addition, Costco Wholesale Corporation saw -15.01% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, COST fell by -2.90%, which changed the moving average for the period of 200-days by -17.23% in comparison to the 20-day moving average, which settled at $482.90.
+In addition, Costco Wholesale Corporation saw -17.85% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at COST starting from Murphy James P., who sale 1,500 shares at the price of $525.20 back on Jul 20.
-After this action, Murphy James P. now owns 36,230 shares of Costco Wholesale Corporation, valued at $787,798 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at COST starting from GALANTI RICHARD A, who sale 2,000 shares at the price of $471.12 back on Oct 07.
+After this action, GALANTI RICHARD A now owns 29,318 shares of Costco Wholesale Corporation, valued at $942,246 using the latest closing price.

-DENMAN KENNETH D, the Director of Costco Wholesale Corporation, sale 300 shares at $521.68 during a trade that took place back on Jul 15, which means that DENMAN KENNETH D is holding 5,197 shares at $156,503 based on the most recent closing price.
+Murphy James P., the Executive VP of Costco Wholesale Corporation, sale 1,500 shares at $525.20 during a trade that took place back on Jul 20, which means that Murphy James P. is holding 36,230 shares at $787,798 based on the most recent closing price.

 Stock Fundamentals for COST